 This is a set of programming instructions and standards for accessing web-based software applications allowing software platforms to communicate with each other and without intervention from users.

 Real-time connectivity is one aspect which differentiates API from EDI and makes API more attractive in terms of timeliness.
 Data can be updated instantaneously, without the need for an intermediary.
 Quite possibly the greatest benefit of API is that business users with non-technical backgrounds are able to access data.
-Currently, APIs are in position to eventually replace EDIs.
+Currently, APIs are in a position to eventually replace EDIs.

 Let’s visualize API using the process of searching for flights online.
 You have a variety of options to choose from, which include different cities, departure and return dates, etc. Imagine that you’re booking your flight on an airline website- you choose a departure and return city and dates, cabin class, as well as other variables.
 While booking your flight, you are interacting with the airline’s website to access their database and check available seats on those dates and what the prices are.